DirOtta/RichPresenceMethods/README.md

 **On Custom RP :**

-- Paste the APP ID in "ID"
+- Paste the Application ID in "ID"
 - Put Details and states

 Timestamp :